Have you ever considered that God cares about how we spend our time and manage our use of technology?

 As kids transition from TV to tablets, laptops to smart phones, let’s invite them to use their devices to bless others.
 What games are our kids playing?
 How are our teens engaging in social media?
 And do they consider how they reflect God’s character in their online lives?

 When used wisely, technology is a gift that blesses our society.
-Kyle Idleman, in Redeem the Screen, mentioned that our screens can work to conform us to our culture.
+In Redeem the Screen, Kyle Idleman discusses how our screens can work to conform us to our culture.
 But God wants us to conform to his image.
 What could it be like to leverage our screens for God’s glory?

 Bless Others with Technology